 Apply to the MPA Program

 The MPA program uses an online application form.
-You can start your application any time, and return as often as needed to work on it until you are finished.
+After we begin accepting applications on October 1, you will be able to start your application at any time, and return as often as needed to work on it until you are finished.
 See complete details below, but in short:

 - Enter basic information about yourself

 - Enter names and contact emails for 2 references: they will be emailed *immediately* after you enter their info to request a letter of recommendation

 - Upload your resume, statement of purpose, and public policy essay in Word or PDF format.

 - When everything is complete, to submit your online application pay the $50 non-refundable application fee by credit/debit card or e-check.
 (Please note that paying by e-check delays the submission of your application by six business days.)

 Transcripts are *not* part of the online application and are submitted separately.